ced4rtree/daedalus/README.md

 ### dwmblocks

-Includes internet speed, brightness, sound, and battery level (all have live updates on button press), cpu (inaccurate, but fairly ok estimate) and ram usage, as well as the date.
+Includes brightness, sound, and battery level (all have live updates on button press), cpu and ram usage, as well as the date.

 The brightness, sound, and net functions are dependent on some scripts from my scripts repo, in conjunction with buttons specified in my dwm build